sky-uk/kfp-operator/docs-gen/content/docs/ml-engineers/getting-started/_index.md

 - Basic familiarity with Kubernetes concepts (pods, services)
 - Container registry access (Docker Hub, GCR, etc.) for custom images

+> [!NOTE] Need the operator installed?
+>
-> **Need the operator installed?** Check with your platform team or see the [Platform Engineers documentation](../../platform-engineers/installation/) for installation instructions.
+> Check with your platform team or see the [Platform Engineers documentation](../../platform-engineers/installation/) for installation instructions.

 ## Core Concepts